Energy enhancement of laser-driven ions by radiation reaction and Breit-Wheeler pair production in the ultra-relativistic transparency regime: Simulations

-In this letter, the impact of RR and non-linear Breit-Wheeler pair production (PP, $\gamma+n\gamma\to e^-e^+$) on the acceleration of ions in the BOA regime has been investigated using PIC simulations.
-An increase in ion energies by RR alone in the transparency regime has already been reported~\cite{Tamburini2010,Tamburini2011,Tamburini2012,min.chen.iop.2010,Capdessus2015,Gelfer2021} , though these ignore the stochastic nature of high-energy photon emission.
-Here, we show evidence that in this regime, both RR and PP together can lead to a notable improvement upto $ 30\%$ in the ion energy beyond previous results.
-This is due to an increased phase velocity of the relativistic Buneman instability (RBI) that Landau damps on the ions\cite{Stark2018} as observed in the spectral analysis of the system.
-This then allows for an efficient energy transfer from the laser to the ions facilitated by electron flow during the onset of RIT.
-We performed 2D PIC simulations using both the open-source codes EPOCH and SMILEI which include quantum RR and PP by the probabilistic Monte-Carlo method~\cite{Kirk2009}.
-We employ a linearly $s-$polarised laser pulse, impinging on the left boundary with a finite spatio-temporal profile $I(t,y)= I_0 \exp [-((y-y')/r_0)^2] \exp [-((t-t')/\tau_0)^2]$, with $r_0=3\, \mu$m, $y'=4\, \mu$m, $\tau_0=40$ fs, $t'=30$ fs.
+We performed 2D PIC simulations using both the open-source codes EPOCH and SMILEI which include quantum RR and PP by the probabilistic Monte-Carlo method~\cite{Kirk2009,Duclous_2011}.
+We employ a linearly $s-$polarized laser pulse, impinging on the left boundary with a finite spatio-temporal profile $I(t,y)= I_0 \exp [-((y-y')/r_0)^2] \exp [-((t-t')/\tau_0)^2]$, with $r_0=3\, \mu$m, $y'=4\, \mu$m, $\tau_0=40$ fs, $t'=30$ fs.
 The laser peak intensity of $I_0 = 4.95 \times 10^{23}$ W/cm$^2$, might soon be realizable~\cite{Yoon21}, ($a_0=e E/m_e\omega c =600 $), where $e$ is the electronic mass, $\omega$ the laser frequency and $c$ the velocity of light in vacuum.
-The polarisation of the laser is chosen to be $s-$polarised as it is closer to 3D simulations as opposed to $p-$polarised laser which can artificially heat electrons and can exaggerate the effectiveness of ion acceleration in such a scenario~\cite{Stark2017,Tamburini2012,Tamburini2010,Tamburini2011}.
-It interacts with a pre-formed fully-ionised Carbon plasma ($C^{6+}$) with a temperature $T_{e^-}=T_{C^{+}}=1200$ eV and density, $n_{e^-}=200n_c$, where $n_c = m_e \omega^2 / 4 \pi e^2$ is the classical critical density of a plasma for $1\,\mu$m laser wavelength.
+The polarization of the laser is chosen to be $s-$polarized as here our 2D simulations are then closer to 3D scenarios as opposed to $p-$polarized laser light which can artificially heat electrons and can exaggerate the effectiveness of ion acceleration in such a scenario~\cite{Stark2017,Tamburini2012,Tamburini2010,Tamburini2011}.
+It interacts with a pre-formed fully-ionized Carbon plasma ($C^{6+}$) with a temperature $T_{e^-}=T_{C^{+}}=1200$ eV and density, $n_{e^-}=200n_c$, where $n_c = m_e \omega^2 / 4 \pi e^2$ is the classical critical density of a plasma for $1\,\mu$m laser wavelength.
 The target has a thickness of $0.6\, \mu$m, and is located at $12\, \mu$m from the left boundary of the simulation box.
 We employ transmitting and periodic boundary conditions in $x$ and $y$ direction, respectively.
 The simulation box has dimensions of $L_x \times L_y = (50\mu \textrm{m} \times 8\mu \textrm{m}$), with the cell size $\Delta_x \times \Delta_y = (10 \textrm{nm} \times 10 \textrm{nm}$) using $85$ particles per cell.
+Laser-solid pair creation by QED processes mediated in Coulombic fields such as Bethe-Heitler~\cite{BetheHeitler.1934} and Trident processes~\cite{Bhabha.1935,Shearer} are not considered in these simulations.
+This should be reasonable as the ratio of the electric field strength of the laser to that of the atomic nucleus at ionic Debye length is $10^3$ (using average fields at a Bohr radius for Z=6 being $\langle E \rangle \sim 4\times10^{14}$V/m~\cite{BEIER200079}), favouring pair creation by photon-laser interaction over photon-nuclear interaction.
+Also with the sub-micron target of ion density of $(200/Z)n_c$, the pair creation probability due to the ionic nuclear field should be lower as also in Ref.\cite{He.2021}.
 We also performed parameter scans with the same laser but different target densities $[60, 100] n_c$ and observed a similar improvement by QED effects only for $100 n_c$.
 However, in a near-critical thin target $0.6\mu \rm{m}, a_0= 540, n_e=500n_c$ QED effects were observed to reduce ion energies.